 If you want a lie-flat seat, a good strategy could be to book economy tickets and simply upgrade them to business class if availability shows up.
 Better yet, set an alert on ExpertFlyer to remind you if it does.

 United miles are fairly easy to collect thanks to its partnership with Chase Ultimate Rewards and its portfolio of co-branded credit cards.
-For example, the United℠ Business Card is currently offering a signup bonus of up to 150,000 bonus miles.
+For example, the United℠ Business Card is currently offering a signup bonus of 75,000 bonus miles.

 - Receive a 5,000-mile "better together" bonus each anniversary when you have both the UnitedSM Business Card and a personal United credit card.